A rational approximation method for the nonlinear eigenvalue problem: A rational approximation approach for NLEVPs

 w = 0, \quad w = \ . \en Since \eqref{eq:Block} is of the form $(z \cmm - \cma ) w = 0$, solutions of the surrogate eigenvalue problem $\widetilde T(\lambda) u = 0$ can be obtained by solving the linear eigenvalue problem \eq{eq:sc} {\cal A} w = \lambda {\cal M} w, \en with \eq{eq:sc1} \cmm = , \qquad \cma = . \en

 Note that the diagonal block with the $\sigma_i$'s is of dimension $(mn) \times (mn)$ and the matrices $\cmm$, and $\cma$ are each of dimension $(mn+n) \times (mn+n)$.
-The above formalism provides a basis for developing algorithms to extract approximate eigenvalues of the original problem \nref{eq:Tofz} but note that we will not store the matrices $\cma$ and $\cmm$ explicitly.
+The above formalism provides a basis for developing algorithms to extract approximate eigenvalues of the original problem \nref{eq:Tofz}, however, we will not store the matrices $\cma$ and $\cmm$ explicitly.